Shakespeare Was a Woman and Other Heresies: Reception

 Despite its controversial subject matter, Shakespeare Was a Woman and Other Heresies has been generally well received by critics, with positive reviews published in The Guardian, Publishers Weekly, Kirkus Reviews, Winnipeg Free Press, and The Southern Bookseller Review, among others.
 In The Guardian, Stephanie Merritt compared the book to a detective story and praised Winkler's journalistic approach to the subject matter.
 Michael Dirda in The Washington Post praised Winkler's research skills and writing style.

 Winkler's book has also received support from anti-Stratfordian organizations such as the De Vere Society, the Shakespeare Oxford Fellowship, and the Shakespearean Authorship Trust.

 Slate published a review by Isaac Butler in which he compliments Winkler's writing style and humor but says her arguments quickly fall apart under careful examination.
 He criticises the book as using rhetoric and strategies similar to other pernicious trutherisms such as climate change denial or anti-vax beliefs.
+Columnist Oliver Kamm criticized the book for positing a mystery that doesn't exist and lacking precision in the presentation of evidence.